harsha-mangena/game/README.md

 In free play there is no time limit simply guess until you either win or lose

-In Timed mode you have a ten-minute time limit to guess the word.
-If after ten minutes you have not guessed the word you lose
+In Timed mode you have a fifteen-minute time limit to guess the word.
+If after fifteen minutes you have not guessed the word you lose

 ## Tech Stack